MySmile/sfchat/docs/source/Database.rst

     * - chats.created
       - String[UTC]
       - Creation date in UTC format
-      - It’s used to identify old chats and clear them.
+      - It’s used to identify old chats and clear them